Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 of Transport Layer Security (TLS) certificates.
 This reliability takes several forms.
 First, it provides browsers a strong guarantee that all certificates they accept are truly published and unrevoked at the time they're accepted.
-Second, it allows website operators to monitor for mis-issuances related to their domains in a highly efficient way without relying on third-party services.
+Second, it allows operators to monitor for mis-issuances related to their websites in a highly efficient way without relying on third-party services.
 Third, it provides a high degree of operational redundancy to minimize the risk of cascading outages.